Our Marketing and SEO/SEM Story

 My conclusion is that Business Development for small business is too costly and not effective.
 It makes sense for larger organization.

-These firms focus on setting up ads (Google, Bing, Linked, FB, Instagram, …etc).
+Marketing firms focus on setting up ads (Google, Bing, Linked, FB, Instagram, …etc).
 Most of their business models are fixed setup cost for each ads channel, and monthly on-going "maintenance" cost.

 During the "maintenance" period, these firms present the analytics results and adjust the ads settings based on the result.
 For presenting the analytics results, we found that they are mostly just presenting whatever Google Analytics or Bing Analytics auto reporting are showing.
 For adjusting the ads, they are adjusting the "obvious" items such as landing page, and revising the bidding price on keywords.
 Most of these firms would tell you, digital marketing requires at least 3 months to see any concrete results.